Alwinius/xauthbot/README.md

 * first_name - to get the user's first name on Telegram
 * last_name - to get the user's username on Telegram (keep in mind that not everyone has one - this could return an empty string)
 * logout - to log a user out
-* message - Send a message to a user - you need to send the message in the msg parameter, at the moment it is not included in the hash, but this could change soon
+* message - Send a message to a user - you need to send the message in the msg parameter - make sure to include msg in the hash

 #### Response